jiaweipan997/BiDNet/README.md

 # BiDNet
 This repo is the official implementation of "BiDNet".
 This repo contains the supported code, configuration files, and datasets to reproduce semantic segmentation results of "BiDNet".
-The code is based on [MMSegmentaionV1.2.2](https://github.com/open-mmlab/mmsegmentation/tree/main)
+The code is based on [MMSegmentaion V1.2.2.](https://github.com/open-mmlab/mmsegmentation/tree/main)

 ## Installation
 Step 1.
 Create a conda environment and activate it.